nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 After a quick review of `train_model()` I see that the solve is pretty simple.
 Just update the value of `model` to reference our newly created model.
 That way training begins from the 1-epoch model, not the empty model.

-When the training re-runs, it will over-write the 1-epoch model with the newly updated one, which is what I want.
+When the training re-runs, it will over-write the 1-epoch model with the newly updated one unless you replace `model_path` with a different location/name.

 ## Training Run #2: Nothings a pothole
 I set `epochs = 20`, hit 'run', and waited.
 After ~20 min the training is complete and we can check the results.